vlasvlasvlas/dxf_merger/README.md

 # dxf_merger

-DFX Merger based on ezdxf.
+DFX Merger, just a function wrap based on ezdxf to merge n dxf files into a unique new dxf file.

 ## Requirements